Market Updates

 What this could mean for LA County buyers

-For some wildfire survivors, this program may do one of three things:
+For some wildfire survivors, this program may:

 • reduce the down payment hurdle enough to buy sooner